 The City defines capital assets as assets with an initial, individual cost of more than \$5,000.
 Such assets are recorded at historical cost or estimated historical cost if not purchased or constructed.
-Donated capital assets are generally recorded at fair market value (as estimated by the City) at the date of donation.
+Donated capital assets are recorded at estimated acquisition value (as estimated by the City) at the date of donation.